SAP-samples/cloud-mdk-tutorial-samples/Onboarding-iOS-client/Onboarding-iOS-client.md

     ![MDK](img_6.png)

-7. Optionally, you can enable Touch ID to get faster access to the app data, tap **Enable**.
+7. Optionally, you can enable Biometric authentication to get faster access to the app data, tap **Enable**.

     ![MDK](img_7.png)